dtaniwaki/cluster-lending-manager/README.md

 $ make deploy-samples
 ```

-You will see sample HPA and deployment in the current context, maybe `default` depending on your env.
-The HPA resource gets updated periodically by the CronHPA.
+You will see sample Deployment and deployment in the current context, maybe `default` depending on your env.
+The Deployment resource gets updated periodically by the ClusterLendingManager.

 ## Contributing